flowsn4ke/frmx/README.md

 initialValues={{foo:"bar"}}
 // What to do with the form data onSubmit={formData => doSmthgWith(formData)}
-className={"I style directly the html form tag"}
+// Something to do with the values when you reset - or anything else onReset={formData => console.log("Reset!")}
-// You will get back an object that reflects
+// Pass any classes to style the form className={"I style directly the html form tag"}
-// the difference between the intial state and the edited state updatesOnly
+// Get back the difference between the intial state and the edited state updatesOnly
 // Disable autocomplete
 autoCompleteOff